↑

 For many years I did the baking and decorating of the cookies, which I never minded doing.
 I would put on some Christmas music, pour a glass of wine, (or two or three) have a cigarette, (or two or three) stand at the kitchen island and decorate cookies.
 I always stored my decorated cookies between sheets of waxed paper, in an old square tupperware container.
 The cookies were stored on a shelf in my garage.
 Living in a cold climate state, the cookies would stay nice and cold in the garage.
 “I thought” they were out of reach.
 Let’s just say, I wasn’t fooling anyone by “hiding” the cookies.

-A large popcorn tin was also stored on the same shelf, in the garage, next to the tupperware container of cookies.
+A large popcorn tin was also stored on the same shelf in the garage, next to the tupperware container of cookies.
 This tin was filled to the top with layers of peanut clusters, coconut clusters, cornflake clusters and peanut butter balls.
 To this day, I can’t eat a peanut butter ball.
 I ate waay to many one year and can’t stomach them anymore.
 Over the last 10 years my holiday baking and candy making or should I say “cluster” making has decreased.
 I still do both but not to the extent that I did.
 I would say that I make about a quarter of what I use to make.
-My waistline or lack thereof, thanks me along with my type 2 Diabetes.
+Thanks to my waistline or lack thereof, along with my type 2 Diabetes.
+For those of you watching your indulgence level this holiday season, this recipe for marshmallow fluff frosting/dip makes a great fruit dip.
+Along with broken sugar cookies, set out whole strawberries, grapes and/or pineapple chunks.

 Old World Christmas Market